vestrel00/contacts-android/howto/howto-query-custom-data.md

 The `Query` and `BroadQuery` APIs provides an `orderBy` function that only takes in fields from the Contacts table, not data.
 So there is no custom data, or native data, support for this.

-The `ProfileQuery` API does not provide an `orderBy` function as there can only be one profile Contact per device.
+The `ProfileQuery` API does not provide an `orderBy` function as there can only be at most one profile Contact on the device.

 ## The `DataQuery` API and custom data